-Conclusions - New (and preliminary) results with μ-strip detectors irradiated with neutrons to SLHC fluences and read-out with LHC-speed electronics are here shown.
+Conclusions - New results with μ-strip detectors irradiated with neutrons to SLHC fluences and read-out with LHC-speed electronics are here shown.
 The collected charge seems to scale with the NIEL function.
-Need fresh system calibration to confirm/correct the numbers here presented.
 Long term annealing doesn't effect substantially the measured signal, at least within a practical time for operations. - The differences found with other measurements can be due to the difference in the read-out scheme (individual strips or diode configuration)